vaibhaviboche/JAVASCRIPT-projects/README.md

 # 🧠 JavaScript Projects

-Welcome to my collection of **77 JavaScript projects**!
-This repository showcases a variety of projects built using **HTML, CSS, and JavaScript** to help you learn, experiment, and improve your front-end development skills.
+Welcome to my collection of 77 JavaScript projects!
+This repository showcases a variety of projects built using HTML, CSS, and JavaScript to help you learn, experiment, and improve your front-end development skills.

-## 📂 Projects Overview
+## Projects Overview

-### 🎮 Games
+### Games
 - Rock, Paper, Scissors Game
 - Tic Tac Toe
 - Snake Game